athanzli/PASCode/README.md

 3) train the Graph Attention Network (GAT) with such labels.
 4) use the trained model for PAC score prediction.

-Users are advised to follow our tutorial on input data preprocessing and the usage of such models in './demo/PASCodeFromScratch.py'
+Users are advised to follow our tutorial on input data preprocessing and the usage of such models in **PASCodeFromScratch.py** under the **demo** directory.

 ## License
 MIT License